 A few meters away, there’s another small cove, with very dark sand and rocks, quite lonely and unimpressive.
 However, the sea has a stunning rock bottom which makes it ideal for snorkeling.
 There’s also a rocky pier great for fishing.

 Distance from Platanias to Chania Town: 16 km

-Platanias is a fairly big beach and seaside resort which extends all the way to the next beach of Agia Marina.
-Both villages have grown so much during the last years that they now form a virtually unique long beach.
+Platanias is a fairly big beach and seaside resort that extends all the way to the next beach of Agia Marina.
+Both villages have grown so much during the last few years that they now form a virtually unique long beach.

 Most of the resorts in the area are devoted to hosting package holiday tourists, many of which (sadly enough!) never leave the facilities to explore the rest of the island.

 The beaches are sandy and very clean, yet, they can be largely affected by the winds.
 When this happens, the sea is rough, wavy, and dangerous at times.